MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ## Get started

 Complete these steps to get started analyzing data using the analysis mode.

+>[!TIP]
-Analysis mode also includes a Copilot feature called *analysis assist* that can help you get started.
+> Analysis mode also includes a Copilot feature called *analysis assist* that can help you get started.
 [Learn more about analysis assist with Copilot](analysis-assist.md).

 1. Open the list page or query.